-For over 30 years, NASCAR Champion Rusty Wallace has delighted racing fans not only with his hard-‐nosed and aggressive approach to racing, but also with a personality and charisma that are unmatched in the sport.
+For over 30 years, NASCAR Champion and Hall of famer, Rusty Wallace has delighted racing fans not only with his hard-‐nosed and aggressive approach to racing, but also with a personality and charisma that are unmatched in the sport.

 Wallace’s accomplishments both on and off the track have been widely recognized.
 He is a member of the National Motorsports Press Association’s (NMPA) Hall of Fame, a past recipient of the NMPA Myers Brothers Award for outstanding lifetime contributions to the sport of stock car racing and a two-‐time NMPA Driver of the Year.

 When all is said and done, Wallace, a former NASCAR Sprint Cup Series champion and 55-‐time race winner, will go into history as one of the greatest stock car drivers ever to strap on a helmet.
 At the time of his retirement from driving.
 Wallace ranked as one of the top-‐five money winners in NASCAR history, with nearly $50 million in career earnings.
 His 55 career victories marked the eighth-‐best all-‐time career total and the seventh-‐best in NASCAR’s modern era; his nearly 20,000 laps led ranked him seventh all-‐time.
 For sixteen straight seasons, Wallace won at least one race on NASCAR’s premier circuit, marking the third longest such streak in history.